 Parcours – Professional Residency in Philanthropy

 Are you a cultural worker whose work involves philanthropy?
-Are you looking to move forward professionally and learn more about philanthropic management in the arts?
-This pilot project is part of Parcours, in partnership with Les Offices jeunesse internationales du Québec (LOJIQ), and offers a professional development workshop that allows you to develop your knowledge and fundraising skills through youth mobility.
+Take a professional development workshop that allows you to develop your knowledge and fundraising skills.

 Parcours – Professional Residency in Philanthropy